One new COVID-19 case in Haldimand-Norfolk

 There have been 48 deaths in the communities as well as six people who tested positive but died from complications attributed to other illnesses.

-The HNHU has administered 116,104 doses of the vaccine an increase of 1,729 doses from Monday.
-There are now 45,356 people who have completed their vaccine series.
+The HNHU has administered 121,482 doses of the vaccine.
+There were 327 doses administered on Tuesday and there are now 50,391 people who have completed their vaccine series.

 The health unit notes that data on vaccinations can be delayed up to 48 hours.

+The Norfolk General Hospital vaccine clinic will continue to operate albeit on a reduced schedule.
+It will operate from 10 a.m. to 2 p.m.
+Monday, Wednesday and Friday and walk-ins without appointments will be accepted.

+Residents with a second dose appointment booked for August, September or October and who are 28 days past their first dose are encouraged to re-book their second dose appointment at an earlier date through the health unit’s online booking system at www.hnhu.org/covid19vaccine/second-dose-booking/ or its hotline at 519-427-5903.

-All adults in Ontario turning 18 or older this year are eligible to book their COVID-19 vaccine through the province’s website or individual health unit websites.
-Those aged 12 to 18 are eligible for the Pfizer-BioNTech vaccine.
+All persons in Ontario aged 12 or older this year are eligible to book their COVID-19 vaccine through the province’s website or individual health unit websites.

 Visit www.hnhu.org/covid19vaccine/ for more information and for full details about vaccine rollout in Haldimand and Norfolk counties and covid-19.ontario.ca/ for more information on the rollout in Ontario.

-There were two deaths reported from Monday, bringing the total number of people who have died since the pandemic began to 9,296.
+There were four deaths reported from Tuesday, bringing the total number of people who have died since the pandemic began to 9,325.